njharman/thinkcomplexity/README.rst

 Kind of crappy Graph classes...

 Exercise 3, add_regular_edges: First exercise that required some thought.
+After several false starts, I had to google solution.

 Exercise 4, Not using binomial distribution.
 Not even sure how to.

+Exercise 5, is_connected: Not fast on maximally connected graphs (degree n-1).
+Shouldn't algo only visit each node once?
+Hmmm, was significantly faster moving mark node to add neighbors to queue loop.
+Prior to that duplicate nodes would be added to queue.

+This led me to look at speed of add_all_edges, On^2?
+Not very fast.
+But, maybe best possible?